Networking and IT Services

 The Client is responsible for:

-• Providing accurate and complete information about existing systems, ISPs, credentials, and equipment
+• Providing accurate and complete system information, credentials, and access.

-• Ensuring access to premises, network rooms, racks, cabinets, and required personnel
+• Ensuring access to premises, racks, cabinets, and authorised personnel.

-• Approving changes that may impact live operations or services
+• Approving changes that may impact live operations.

-DDG is not liable for issues caused by incomplete information, restricted access, or changes made by the Client or third parties.
+DDG is not liable for issues arising from incomplete information, restricted access, absence of backups, or changes made by the Client or third parties.

 4. Third-Party Hardware, Software, and Services

-DDG may recommend, supply, or configure third-party products or services, including ISPs, firewalls, cameras, VoIP providers, and cloud platforms.
+DDG may recommend, supply, or configure third-party products or services.

-• DDG does not manufacture or control third-party products or services
+• Does not manufacture or control third-party products.

-• DDG is not responsible for outages, defects, firmware issues, service degradation, or security incidents caused by third-party providers
+• Is not responsible for outages, firmware issues, service degradation, defects, or security incidents caused by third-party providers.

-DDG provides a 30-day warranty on workmanship only, commencing from the date the relevant service is completed.
+DDG provides a 30-day warranty on workmanship only, commencing from service completion.

-• Errors directly attributable to DDG’s configuration or installation work
+This warranty covers errors directly attributable to DDG’s configuration or installation.

 This warranty does not cover: